intuit/Trapheus/README.md

 To setup the Trapheus in your AWS account, follow the steps below:

 1. Clone the Trapheus git repository
+3. From the Trapheus repo execute:
-3. Execute `sam package --template-file template.yaml --output-template-file deploy.yaml --s3-bucket <s3 bucket name from corresponding AWS account and region>` from the Trapheus repo.
+`sam package --template-file template.yaml --output-template-file deploy.yaml --s3-bucket <s3 bucket name from corresponding AWS account and region>`
+4. To deploy the stack using the above mentioned parameters execute:
-4. Execute `sam deploy --template-file deploy.yaml --stack-name <user-defined-stack-name> --region <aws region> --capabilities CAPABILITY_NAMED_IAM --parameter-overrides vpcId=<vpcID> Subnets=<Subnets> SenderEmail=<SenderEmail> RecipientEmail=<RecipientEmail>` to deploy the stack using the above mentioned parameters.
+`sam deploy --template-file deploy.yaml --stack-name <user-defined-stack-name> --region <aws region> --capabilities CAPABILITY_NAMED_IAM --parameter-overrides vpcId=<vpcID> Subnets=<Subnets> SenderEmail=<SenderEmail> RecipientEmail=<RecipientEmail>`

 **TO BE NOTED**:
 The CFT creates the following resources: